Woodland Studio by Ruth Wood

 Good marketing requires two things that rarely live in the same person: strong creative instincts, and the commercial rigour to know what actually moves the needle.
 I've spent a decade developing both, plus a firm belief that most companies need far less marketing than they think, done far better.

 Hi, I'm Ruth.
-At Gigs, Revolut Business and Beekeeper I built functions from scratch: nailing down positioning, sharpening product-market fit, and moulding craft-forward brands.
+At Revolut Business, Gigs, and Beekeeper I built functions from scratch: nailing down positioning, sharpening product-market fit, and moulding craft-forward brands.
 Each time, I was embedded as a lean, high-agency operator in a small team.

 I work with tight budgets, strong momentum and sharp instincts.
 I know what it takes to grow revenue with minimal spend, and I've proven that time and again across Swiss, UK and US (Y Combinator) venture cultures.